 Happy Valentines Day, err, Eve, everyone!
 I had this potato rosti post scheduled to go up at 5 pm last night, but I didn’t use GMT when I scheduled it, so it’s now the 15th.
 Well, it’s still Valentine’s Day on the West Coast!
-I hope you all had an amazing day and are now getting your lips kissed off and/or eating chocolate.
+I hope you all had an amazing day and are now getting your lips kissed off and/or eating tons of chocolate.

-Once the underside of my potato rosti was cooked, some careful inspection revealed there was no way I was flipping this baby over without it falling apart.
+Once the underside of my potato rosti was cooked, some careful inspection revealed that there was no way I was flipping this baby over without it falling apart.
 So, I stuck it under the broiler to finish it and brown the top, as you can see by the uneven, scraggly-ness, which roasted red peppers hearts and sliced green onions failed to disguise.
 We cut slices of the potato rosti out of the pan, and it came out well, but it still would have broken into pieces had I tried to flip it.
 Taste > beauty..always.

-I topped some slices with a sunny-side-up egg and more roasted red bell pepper hearts (cutting the egg into a heart shape proved difficult since the white was so delicate and thin in some areas, but I did my best, and I think it still resembles somewhat of a heart??).
+I topped some slices with an egg and more roasted red bell pepper hearts (cutting the egg into a heart shape proved difficult since the white was so delicate and thin in some areas, but I did my best, and I think it still resembles somewhat of a heart??).
 For the rest of the potato rosti, I made a super quick brown butter chunky applesauce to top it, which was absolutely out of this world.